MicrosoftDocs/learn/learn-pr/wwl/implement-visual-studio-code-debugging-tools/includes/3-exercise-run-code-debug-environment.md

 ## Examine launch configurations for debugging

-Visual Studio Code uses a launch configuration file to specify the application that will run in the debug environment.
+Visual Studio Code uses a launch configuration file to specify the application that runs in the debug environment.

 1. To open the Visual Studio Code **Run** menu, select **Run**.